University Graduation Requirements

 In accordance with WIU’s policy on repeating a course for grade replacement, for purposes of calculating graduation with academic distinction, honors points for all attempts of a course will be averaged.

-Students who have completed the requirements of the Centennial Honors College may graduate with the distinction Lower Division Honors, Upper Division Honors, or University Honors Scholar.
-Please see page 98 for additional information on the Centennial Honors College.
+Students who have completed the requirements of the Centennial Honors College may graduate with the distinction General Honors Scholar, Departmental Honors Scholar, or University Honors Scholar.
+View additional information on the Centennial Honors College website.

 A student may graduate with two majors by meeting the following requirements: